MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-azure-storage.md

 > * You must enable attachments for the table in Microsoft Dataverse first before using this feature.
 Learn more in [Create a table](/power-apps/maker/data-platform/data-platform-create-entity).
 > * The maximum per file upload size is 10 GB.

-## Enable Azure Blob Storage for timeline control

-To enable Azure Blob Storage for the timeline control:

-1. In the [Portal Management app](portal-management-app.md), within the **Website** section go to **Settings** > **New**, and add a new setting named **FileStorage/CloudStorageContainerName**, using the name of your container as the value.
-1. Create another setting named **FileStorage/CloudStorageAccount** with the value of your connection string.

-    To locate the value for FileStorage/CloudStorageAccount, get the connection string from the Azure portal:
-    1. Sign in to the [Azure portal](https://portal.azure.com).
-    1. Navigate to your storage account.
-    1. Select **Access Keys**.
-    1. In the resulting panel, locate the field labeled **Connection String**.
-Select the **Copy** icon next to the field for which you need to copy the value, and then paste that value into your new setting.

-### Configure basic or multistep forms

-To view and add attachments stored in Azure on basic and multistep forms on your site, you need to [configure notes as attachments](configure-notes.md).

-You can then add attachments to records on web pages.

-Attachments uploaded via the site are stored in Azure.

-To view and access the attachments in a model-driven app (including Dynamics 365 apps), you need to [add a web resource to enable uploading attachments to Azure Storage](add-web-resource.md).

 ### Specify the storage container

 If you don't already have an Azure Blob container in your storage account, you must add one by using your Azure portal.